juancarloskatigbak8/Stock-Price-Prediction/README.md

 Stock Price Prediction (S&P 500)

-## About the Assignment
+## About the Project

-The purpose of this assignment is to combine research, benchmarking and coding using the provided time-series dataset of stock prices for S&P 500 companies.
-The assignment is divided into three parts, each with its own research and coding components.
+The purpose of this project is to combine research, benchmarking and coding using the provided time-series dataset of stock prices for S&P 500 companies.
+The project is divided into three parts, each with its own research and coding components.

 Objectives
 Part 1: Storing and retrieving data using csv vs. parquet with compression scales of 1x, 10x, and 100x.